-ACR 151 DUCT DESIGN & FABRICATION (2T, 8E) 6 credits PREREQUISITE: Permission of instructor

-This course provides instruction related to blueprints, layouts, and design ducts.
+ACR 151 DUCT DESIGN & FABRICATION (2T, 8E) 6 credits This course provides instruction related to blueprints, layouts, and design ducts.
 Topics include all aspects of fabrication including straight duct, offsets and various other fittings needed to perform a certain task.

-ACR 181 SPECIAL TOPICS IN AIR CONDITIONING AND REFRIGERATION (3T) 3 credits

-This course provides specialized instruction in various areas related to the air conditioning and refrigeration industry.
+ACR 181 SPECIAL TOPICS IN AIR CONDITIONING AND REFRIGERATION (3T) 3 credits This course provides specialized instruction in various areas related to the air conditioning and refrigeration industry.
 Emphasis is placed on meeting the students' needs.